 - Screen Resolution: Screen Resolution is the resolution on the InfoVue Player.
 Three input resolutions to the encoder are supported.
 For 16:9 HD, it is recommended to use 1600×900 or 1280×720.
 For SD output formats please use 720×576.

-- Audio Source: Audio Source selects between using the native audio from the InfoVue signage player, or using a specified external audio stream such as an Internet radio stream, or streaming audio encoder.
+- Audio Source: Audio Source selects between using the native audio from the InfoVue signage player, or using a specified external audio stream such as an Internet radio stream, or USB audio dongle.

 - Video Codec: Video Codec specifies what video encoding format will be used.
 The available options are MPEG-2 and H.264

 - Output Resolution: The resolution of the encoded output stream.

 - Scan Mode: The scan mode of the output stream.
 Different options are available based on which video codec is selected.
 Either mode can use Progressive scan mode.
 H.264 can also use Macroblock-adaptive frame-field (MBAFF), and MPEG-2 can use interlaced Top Frame First (TFF) or Bottom Frame First (BFF).